-Western philosophical, religious background.
+Western philosophical, religious background).
 Always fascinated by mythology, symbology, and the unknown

 mysteries, it was a natural direction to explore.
 I was hooked at once, spending endless

-alley shops.
+before the internet).
 Many strange synchronicities, dream prophesies and other bizarre occurrences both frightened and enticed me to delve deeper.

 Returning to the U.S. after a decade abroad, divorced with two young sons, I began a new life.
 I got a Masters in Psychology but found it difficult to bridge my spiritual/creative side with this more cognitive view of personal growth.
 I continued to study Tarot and collect unusual decks - appreciating their beauty, but never finding 'the one' that reflected my beliefs and the archetypes that resonated within.
 Instinctively, while studying women's history, I began creating raw, primitive art forms while working through accumulated issues of anger, pain, and disillusion.
 Around that time, I also discovered a growing field of alternative psychology called Expressive Art Therapy, which used all mediums of creative expression to explore the psyche and unlock hidden truths beyond words and deeds.
 I'd found my niche.
 It was quite a transformational experience.
 I continued my studies in the field, eventually becoming a Certified Expressive Arts Therapist.